sradc/sradc.github.io/_posts/2022-11-17-semantic-video-search.md

 model, preprocess = clip.load("ViT-B/32", device=device)  # will download ~340mb model
 ```

+## Rapid overview of how [CLIP](https://github.com/openai/CLIP) works

-## Use [CLIP](https://github.com/openai/CLIP) to encode images and text into the same vector space
+In brief, CLIP encodes images and text into the same vector space.

-- CLIP can take an image and turn it into a vector of size 512
-- CLIP can take a piece of text and turn it into a vector of size 512
-- If the text and image are similar, their vectors will be "similar"
-    - (via cosine similarity - i.e. the vectors should be pointing in a similar direction)
-- Here's an example:
+More concretely, CLIP can take an *image* and turn it into a vector of size 512, and CLIP can take a *piece of text* and turn it into a vector of size 512.
+If the text and image are similar, their vectors will be "similar" (via cosine similarity - i.e. the vectors should be pointing in a similar direction).
+Here's an example:

-### Turn an image and some pieces of text into vectors:
+### Turning images and text into vectors:

 ```python